-Blanquette de Veau- A Classic French Veal Stew recipe that is brought to us by my friend, Chef Jean-Daniel Beaucoup.
-We have switched up the recipe a tiny bit by using the Veal Osso Buco, and we have also worked up a version using the Pork Osso Buco.
+Blanquette de Veau- A Classic French Veal Stew recipe that is brought to us by my friend, Chef Jean-Daniel Bourgeacq.
+We have switched up the recipe a tiny bit by using Veal Osso Buco, and we have also worked up a version using Pork Osso Buco.
 Both are delicious.

 Chef Jean-Daniel brings us his family recipe for Winter White Stew.